Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 Brother Jonathan, June 1, 1878, Frank Leslie's Illustrated Newspaper

 Before the Revolutionary War Brother Jonathan was a personification/designation for American colonists, particularly for New Englanders and Yankees.
 As he developed into a character he would become a representative/symbol of the United States and so prominent that it was Brother Jonathan who would be seen in many cartoons and illustrations, face to face with John Bull.
-After Brother Jonathan morphed into the post-civil war Uncle Sam he eventually disappeared as a character and most people today don't know his name.
+After Brother Jonathan morphed into the post-civil war Uncle Sam and Brother Jonathan would eventually disappear as a character withd most people today not knowing his name.

-Whether it's Uncle Sam or Brother Jonathan doesn't really matter to Friends of the Phonograph since either way the Mrs. Potts' ad is the first of its kind in popular culture to show a 'representative' of the United States enjoying the infant tinfoil Phonograph.
+Whether it's Uncle Sam or Brother Jonathan isn't the critical fact to Friends of the Phonograph since either way the Mrs. Potts' ad is the first of its kind in popular culture to show a 'representative' of the United States enjoying the infant tinfoil Phonograph.
 The Phonograph was also clearly delighting and amazing the Czar of Russia.

-It's an historic and novel use of the new "wonder" and a fun piece of phonographia.
+It's an historic and novel use of the Edison's new "wonder" and a fun example of phonographia.

 FACTOLA: The earliest example of a phonograph being part of an advertisement, but not with the intention of selling a phonograph in that ad, is the June 1, 1878 illustration in Frank Leslie's Illustrated Newspaper.
 In this ad Brother Jonathan (a symbol of the United States in general, and an allegorical figure of U.S. capitalism) is promoting the export of Mrs. Potts' Sad Irons to Russia by bringing the message to the Czar of their pending delivery by means of the recently invented Edison tinfoil phonograph.